Foam Rolling: An Old Trick, That Takes Your Fitness To New Heights.

 Foam rolling hardly takes up any time.
 Even 5 minutes of this self-massage has been found to be highly effective.
 Compared to any professional massage centre, foam rolling is an inexpensive choice.
 Not to mention, the many health benefits it provides when it comes to getting the most out of your workout sessions.

 Is it already a part of your routine?
 Great!
 Use the comment section to let others know how it has benefited you in your training or share this article and enlighten your peers.
 Not started yet?
 No problem.
 Foam rolling exercises are incredibly simple.
-If you’re in Phuket, come over to Nai Harn gym or give me call.
+If you’re in Phuket, come over to Nai Harn gym or give me a call.
 I’ll show you some very effective foam rolling exercises and get you rolling right away.